Phillip Stokes’ Sir John Monash Stakes winning...

 It’s also important to look at the international Cox Plate lead-up races for overseas-trained runners taking on the locals.
 In 2019 the Japanese-trained Lys Gracieux became the second northern hemisphere-trained Cox Plate champion along with Irish raider Adelaide (2014), and in 2021 a third international saluted with the Irish-trained State Of Rest.

 The Cox Plate favourite is the shortest-priced of the runners in the markets and the one the bookmakers have top of their Cox Plate tips for that year.

 While the Cox Plate top fancy often has the best lead-up form, track / distance record and is considered the best winning hope their record isn’t exactly promising in this race.

-From 2006 – 2015 just two Cox Plate favourites saluted for the punters including four-time hero Winx (2015-18) and Lys Gracieux ($2.50 in 2019).
+From 2006 – 2021 six Cox Plate favourites saluted for the punters including four-time hero Winx (2015-18) and Lys Gracieux ($2.50 in 2019).

 The 2021 Cox Plate results saw the $3.60 equal favourites Anamoe and Verry Elleegant run second and third respectively behind the Joseph O’Brien-trained State Of Rest.